lucab/artoolkit/artoolkit/README.txt

 	./simpleVRML

-Changes in version 2.72 (this release) (2006-11-20).
+Changes in version 2.72.1 (this release) (2007-02-07).
 ------------------------------------------------------
 All platforms:
-- New feature: ARToolKit now supports querying of SDK and runtime versions.
-- New feature: There are now right-hand coordinate system versions of the OpenGL projection and modelview matrix functions, named arglCameraFrustumRH and arglCameraViewRH, respectively.
-These will help when integrating ARToolKit into existing OpenGL drawing.
+- Bug fix: Removed VRML backgrounds which were still showing when using new OpenVRML-0.16.3.
+- Bug fix: The bud_B VRML model does not render correctly with OpenVRML-0.16.3 and has been temporarily removed.
+- Enhancement: Debug mode ('d' key) and threshhold adjustment ('+' and '-' keys) are now enabled in all gsub_lite-based examples.

+Windows:
+- Bug fix: Fix for issue which made video stream appear white in examples based on the old gsub library.
-- Enhancement: Support for AR_PIXEL_FORMAT_MONO is now included.
+- Enhancement: added reading of environment variable ARTOOLKIT_CONFIG for DSVL video capture.

-- Enhancement: gsub_lite now supports arDebug mode.
-- Enhancement: ARvrml now builds against OpenVRML-0.16.1.
-- Enhancement: The license model is now stated more clearly in the readme.
+Linux:
+- Bug fix: VideoLinuxV4L should now compile correctly on 64-bit x86 systems.

 Mac OS X:
-- Bug fix: Fix for an error in the VRML library inclusion on Mac OS X.
+- Bug fix: A long-standing performance problem in the Mac video library has been addressed, allowing correct and optimal buffering of the video stream.
-- Bug fix: Now detects if running emulated on Intel Macs, and optimises video for this case.
-- Enhancement: Two new video config tokens are now available; -fliph and -flipv, which will mirror the video image horizontally and vertically respectively.

-Linux:
-- New feature: Support for gstreamer video capture added, thanks to Hartmut Seichter.
-- Enhancement: Major changes to Video1394DC- add PointGray DragonFly support, add LGPL/GPL license info, better config string support, stabilised interfaces, lots of clean ups to make the code easier to work with.
-- Bug fix: Using PAL in VideoLinuxDV as reported at http://www.hitlabnz.org/forum/showthread.php?t=412.
+- Enhancement: ARvrml now links to fink-supplied OpenVRML-0.16.3 by default.

 Known issues in this release.